Kaiwenkevinz/RandomChat/notes.md

 # Navagation Bar
 - [x] Navigation bar should be at the bottom of the screen
-- [] Navigation bar should have 3 tabs: Chats, Search, Profile
+- [x] Navigation bar should have tabs: Chats, Search, Contacts, Profile

 # Chats
+- [x] If user has no chat, the screen should display "You have no chat"
+- [] Chat list is fetched everytime from backend server
+- [] When click on a chat item, it should redirect to a chat room

+# Chat room
+- [] When enter a chat room, a API is called to fetch all chat messages between the user and the other user
+- [] When enter a chat room, a websocket is opened to listen to new messages

 # Search

+# Contacts

 # Profile